Skip to main content

 04

 Depart from Lhasa and drive toward Shigatse, Tibet’s second-largest city.
-En route, stop at Yamdrok Lake, one of Tibet’s three sacred lakes, with its striking turquoise waters.
-Continue over Karo La Pass (5,036m), where you will witness breathtaking glacier views.
-Upon reaching Gyantse, visit the Kumbum Stupa, a remarkable tiered structure adorned with intricate murals.
-Later, proceed to Shigatse and check into your hotel.
-Overnight in Shigatse.
+En route, stop at Yamdrok Lake, one of Tibet’s three sacred lakes, known for its turquoise waters.
+Continue across Karo La Pass (5,036 m), where views of nearby glaciers can be seen.

 Depart from Lhasa and drive toward Shigatse, Tibet’s second-largest city.
-En route, stop at Yamdrok Lake, one of Tibet’s three sacred lakes, with its striking turquoise waters.
-Continue over Karo La Pass (5,036m), where you will witness breathtaking glacier views.
-Upon reaching Gyantse, visit the Kumbum Stupa, a remarkable tiered structure adorned with intricate murals.
-Later, proceed to Shigatse and check into your hotel.
-Overnight in Shigatse.
+En route, stop at Yamdrok Lake, one of Tibet’s three sacred lakes, known for its turquoise waters.
+Continue across Karo La Pass (5,036 m), where views of nearby glaciers can be seen.

 Accommodation